-Information published by the CIPD last week, may help to explain what the Furlough Scheme will look like after 1st July.
+Information published by the CIPD last week, may help to explain what the Flexible Furlough Scheme will look like after 1st July.
 There are some areas which need further clarification by the Government, and we are hoping to see this over the next week.

 Only employees who have been furloughed for at least three weeks on or before 30 June under the old scheme can be furloughed after 1 July.
 The only exceptions to this are where parents return to work after taking maternity, shared parental leave, adoption, paternity or parental bereavement leave.

-Duration of furlough from 1 July
+Duration of Flexible Furlough from 1 July

 You’ll be able to bring back previously furloughed employees for any amount of time and on any pattern of work and claim a grant for the hours not worked.
 For example, if your employee normally works five days a week and you only need them in work for two, you can furlough them for the remaining three days.
 If business picks up, you might want them to work for three days and be furloughed for two.